-Does this financial product have a sustainable investment objective? • • □ Yes No It will make a minimum of sustainable investments with an environmental objective: % X charac its obje have a notes Environmental/Social (E/S) eteristics and while it does not have as ective a sustainable investment, it will minimum proportion of 5% of able investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective nake a minimum of sustainable nents with a social objective:% - notes E/S characteristics, but will not any sustainable investments
+Does this financial product have a sustainable investment objective? •• □] Yes • • × No It will make a minimum of sustainable investments with an environmental objective: % ■ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 5% of sustainable investments in economic activities that qualifienvironmentally sustainable und the EU Taxonomy · · · · · · · · · · · · · · · · · · · in economic activities that do no qualify as environmentally sustainable under the EU Taxono with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy ■ with a social objective ☐ It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments indicators measure how the environmental or social characteristics promoted by the financial product are attained.